CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

           Remote Restart timer is 120 seconds
           Address families by peer:
             none
      ...

+<summary>vtysh Commands </summary>

+    switch# show ip bgp neighbors

+    BGP neighbor on swp1: fe80::4638:39ff:fe00:5b, remote AS 65011, local AS 65020, external link
+    Hostname: leaf01
+     Member of peer-group fabric for session parameters BGP version 4, remote router ID 10.0.0.11
+      BGP state = Established, up for 00:59:17
+      Last read 00:00:02, Last write 00:59:16
+      Hold time is 9, keepalive interval is 3 seconds Neighbor capabilities:
+        4 Byte AS: advertised and received
+        AddPath:
+          IPv4 Unicast: RX advertised IPv4 Unicast and received Extended nexthop: advertised and received
+          Address families by peer:
+                       IPv4 Unicast
+        Route refresh: advertised and received(old & new) Address family IPv4 Unicast: advertised and received Hostname Capability: advertised and received
+        Graceful Restart Capabilty: advertised and received
+          Remote Restart timer is 120 seconds
+          Address families by peer:
+            none
+    ...

 The example output above shows that additional BGP paths can be sent and received (TX and RX are advertised).
 It also shows that the BGP neighbor, fe80::4638:39ff:fe00:5c, supports both.

+To view the current additional paths, run `net show bgp <network>`. the following commands.

+<summary>NCLU Commands </summary>

+The
-To view the current additional paths, run `net show bgp <network>`.
-The example output shows an additional path that has been added by the TX node for receiving.
+ example output shows an additional path that has been added by the TX node for receiving.
 Each path has a unique AddPath ID.

-    cumulus@leaf01:~$ net show bgp 10.0.0.12
+    cumulus@leaf01switch:~$ net show bgp 10.0.0.12
     BGP routing table entry for 10.0.0.12/32
     Paths: (2 available, best #1, table Default-IP-Routing-Table) Advertised to non peer-group peers: